house on hill with room over garage

 Qualified Vs. Nonqualified Mortgages: What You Need To Know

-Qualified mortgages were created in 2014 to make it more likely that a borrower could afford and pay back a home loan.
-Lenders need to assess the borrower’s ability to repay, and borrowers need to meet a strict set of criteria.
+Qualified mortgages were created in 2014 to make it more likely that a borrower who’s approved for a home loan can afford and pay back that loan.
+Lenders now need to carefully assess a home buyer’s ability to repay, and borrowers must meet stricter criteria than they did more than a decade ago.

-If borrowers don’t meet those criteria, they won’t be approved for a qualified mortgage.
-In these situations, you might be offered a nonqualified mortgage.
+If borrowers don’t meet the revised criteria, they won’t be approved for a qualified mortgage.
+This is where nonqualified mortgages come in.
 While nonqualified mortgages sometimes have a bad reputation, they might be the right choice for some borrowers.
-To help you make informed choices about both options, here’s what you need to know about qualified and nonqualified mortgages.
+To help you make an informed decision concerning qualified and nonqualified mortgages, here’s what you need to know about both options.

 What Is A Qualified Mortgage?

-A qualified mortgage loan (QM loan) meets all the consumer protection requirements of the Dodd-Frank Act.
+A qualified mortgage loan (QM loan) meets all the consumer protection requirements of the Consumer Financial Protection Bureau (CFPB).
 Borrowers must have a reasonable debt-to-income ratio (DTI), and mortgage lenders can’t offer mortgage products with artificially low introductory monthly payments that sharply increase when the teaser period ends.

 What Are The QM Rules?

-To understand what a qualified mortgage is, it’s helpful to look at the requirements that lenders must meet to offer you a qualified mortgage.
+To understand what a qualified mortgage is, it’s helpful to look at the requirements that lenders want you to meet before they’ll offer you a qualified mortgage.
 Qualified mortgages can’t have:

 • Risky loan features: Lenders can’t offer artificially low monthly loan repayments in the early years of the loan term or provide loans with risky features.
-These may include interest-only loans, balloon loans or negative amortization
+Examples include interest-only loans, balloon payments and negative amortization.

-• A high percentage of a borrower’s income going toward their debt: There are limits to how much of a borrower’s income can go toward their debt.
-The amount of your income that goes toward your debt is known as your DTI ratio, and it generally can’t exceed 43%.
+• A high percentage of a borrower’s income going toward their debt: There are limits to how much of a borrower’s income they can put toward their debt.
+The amount of your income that goes toward your debt is known as your debt-to-income ratio (DTI), and it generally can’t exceed 43% – 57%, depending on your lender and the type of loan.

 • Excess upfront costs and fees: The limit on costs and fees will vary by the size of the loan, but if costs and fees are over the threshold, the loan can’t be considered a qualified mortgage.

-• Loan terms longer than 30 years: Lenders must offer loans with repayment terms of no more than 30 years.
-Most often, borrowers will be able to choose a 15-year or 30-year mortgage.
+• A loan term longer than 30 years: Lenders must offer loans with a repayment term of no more than 30 years.
+Most often, borrowers will be able to choose a 15-year or 30-year

-A qualified mortgage also indicates your lender has followed the “ability-to-repay” rules, meaning the lender will ask about and document your income, assets, credit history, employment and monthly expenses to make a good faith effort to figure out if you can repay the loan they’re offering you.
+A qualified mortgage also indicates your lender has followed the “ability to repay” rules, meaning they’ll ask about and document your assets, credit history, employment, monthly expenses and income.
+For your income, they’ll review your W-2s and pay stubs in an effort to figure out if you can repay the loan they’re thinking of offering you.

 See What You Qualify For